-Item Minor Programs Specified Programs Number of Each student can register for only one Each student can register programs that minor program. with one or more specified one student can programs. register for Selection of Students can select from among In principal, students can programs other than those provided by select from among all programs their own major programs. specified programs.
-Students who are allowed to graduate Students who graduate from from HU after obtaining the necessary or leave HU after obtaining Requirements for credits for the completion of their minor the necessary credits for the completion of programs are accredited with completion of their specified programs successful completion of the programs. programs are accredited with successful completion of the programs.
-Delivery of In every minor program, certificates of Certificates of completion certificates completion are issued. are not issued except some Columbates programs.
+Item Minor Programs Specified Programs Number of Each student can register for only Each student can register with programs that one minor program. one or more specified programs. one student can register for Students can select from among In principal, students can select Selection of programs other than those from among all specified programs provided by their own major programs. programs.
+Students who are allowed to Students who graduate from or graduate from HU after obtaining leave HU after obtaining the Requirements for the necessary credits for the necessary credits for the completion of completion of their minor completion of their specified programs programs are accredited with programs are accredited with successful completion of the successful completion of the programs. programs.
+Dolivory of In every minor program, Certificates of completion are not Delivery of certificates of completion are issued except some programs. certificates issued.